-2016/17 Kress Fellowship in Art Librarianship at Yale University
+2022/23 Kress Fellowship in Art Librarianship at Yale University

-The Robert B. Haas Family Arts Library
+Robert B. Haas Family Arts Library

 Yale University, New Haven, CT

-Fixed Duration Position: 12 months from date of hire; non-renewable
+Fixed Duration Position: 10 months from date of hire; non-renewable

-Expected Start Date: July 1, 2016
+Expected Start Date: July 1, 2022

 THE UNIVERSITY AND THE LIBRARY

-The Yale University Library, as one of the world's leading research libraries, collects, organizes, preserves, and provides access to and services for a rich and unique record of human thought and creativity.
+The Yale University Library, as one of the world's leading research libraries, collects, organizes, preserves, and provides access and services for a rich and unique record of human thought and creativity.
 It fosters intellectual growth and supports the teaching and research missions of Yale University and scholarly communities worldwide.
-A distinctive strength is its rich spectrum of resources, including around 12.8 million volumes and information in all media, ranging from ancient papyri to early printed books to electronic databases.
-The Library is engaging in numerous projects to expand access to its physical and digital collections.
-Housed in eighteen buildings including the Sterling Memorial Library, the Beinecke Rare Book and Manuscript Library, and the Bass Library, it employs a dynamic and diverse staff of approximately five hundred who offer innovative and flexible services to library readers.
-For additional information on the Yale University Library, please visit the Library's web site at www.library.yale.edu.
+A distinctive strength is its rich spectrum of resources, including around 15 million volumes and information in all media, ranging from ancient papyri to early printed books to electronic databases.
+Housed in fifteen locations including the Sterling Memorial Library, the Beinecke Rare Book and Manuscript Library, and the Bass Library, it employs a dynamic and diverse staff of approximately five hundred who offer innovative and flexible services to library readers.

 THE ROBERT B. HAAS FAMILY ARTS LIBRARY